wrudisill/GrandMesaMetData/README.md

 2. SM_20cm_Avg: Soil moisture at 20cm depth (volumetric)
 3. SM_50cm_Avg: Soil moisture at 50cm depth (volumetric)

+Snow Variables:
+1. SnowDepth(cm): Depth of snowpack on the ground.
 ## Methods

 1. Convert .dat files from campbell logger to .csv files that are easily parsable by python “Pandas” library.
 The script "process_data_initial.py" was used to do this and the comments therein describe some of the steps.